kubermatic/docs/content/kubermatic/v2.17/tutorials_howtos/administration/admin_panel/_index.en.md

 weight = 40
 +++

-The Admin Panel is a section where the Kubermatic administrators can manage the global settings that impact all Kubermatic users directly.
+The Admin Panel is a place where the Kubermatic administrators can manage the global settings that impact all Kubermatic users directly.
 Admin rights can be granted from the admin panel itself and also from the kubectl by setting the `spec.admin` field of the user object to `true`.